About Michael Manolis Mavromatis

 Michael has “always known that aboriginal people were good, honest and relatively innocent” and believes Jeremy Griffith's biological explanation of the human condition provides the scientific principles behind this truth.
 Michael deeply appreciates Jeremy's “life, his hard work and courage to stick his head out to tell the world about this information”.

 Jeremy and Annie met Michael Manolis Mavromatis, the musical director for Opera Australia’s 2020 production of Bran Nue Dae, and WTM Broome Centre founder, for the first time in person on the red carpet at the musical’s national premiere in Sydney on 17 January 2020.
 Michael presented Jeremy with the official tour T-shirt, which Jeremy amended so it reads, ‘BRAN NUE DAE’ ‘FOR HUMANKIND www.HumanCondition.com’.
 You can see the new T-shirt being modelled here by Sydney WTM Centre member Brony FitzGerald.

 Brony also wore the T-shirt when some WTM Sydney members attended the performance with Michael the following evening, and met his sons, Manny and Conor, pictured below with Michael.
 Manny (centre) plays lead guitar in the onstage band.

 We were all blown away by the magic of the musical, especially the fabulously inspired lyrics of the songs, but it was all just so uplifting.
 What an incredibly creative genius Mick and the rest of the original Kuckles band are!
-Just the idea of a ‘Bran Nue Dae’ for the human race is up there with John Lennon’s Imagine and Schiller’s Ode to Joy in Beethoven’s Ninth Symphony, which is the official anthem of the European Union (which you listen to an extract from at https://youtu.be/7y_j4eGZHUc).
+The song ‘Bran Nue Dae’ for the human race is up there with John Lennon’s Imagine and Schiller’s Ode to Joy in Beethoven’s Ninth Symphony, which is the official anthem of the European Union (which you can listen to an extract from at https://youtu.be/7y_j4eGZHUc).